Healthy You - Every Day

 • Nosebleeds that last longer than 10 minutes

-“Some people are diagnosed as a child when they get a scrape and the cut keeps bleeding,” Gery says.
-“Others don’t know they have a bleeding disorder until they start their period or get their wisdom teeth out when they are older.
-It truly depends on the type of condition you have and your life experiences.”
+“Some people are diagnosed as a child when they get a scrape, nosebleed or have a surgical procedure.
+They may have prolonged bleeding or unexplained bruises,” Kratz says.
+“Others don’t know they have a bleeding disorder until they are older when they start their period or get their wisdom teeth out.”

-Patients with bleeding disorders are specifically referred to hemophilia treatment centers, where clinicians who specialize in treating these conditions offer the latest treatments and advanced care.
+Patients with bleeding disorders are referred to the Hemophilia Treatment Center, where clinicians who specialize in treating these conditions offer the latest treatments and advanced care.

-A child who has inherited a bleeding disorder may experience mild or severe bleeding symptoms, such as:
+A child who has inherited a bleeding disorder may have mild or severe bleeding symptoms.
+These include:

 • Easy bruising of the skin